-The 2020 National Apprenticeship Week was not yet announced nationally, so the Bureau will observe Wisconsin Apprenticeship Week the week of November 8-14.
+The 2020 National Apprenticeship Week was not yet announced nationally, so the Bureau will observe Wisconsin Apprenticeship Week November 8-14.
+Director Johnson encouraged the Arborists to host an event with their local stakeholders.

 d.
 Revising Transition to Trainer

 Director Johnson reported that the Bureau, Wisconsin Technical College System, and Worldwide Instructional Design System have begun revising "Transition to Trainer."
 The revisions will make the course more accessible to non-traditional apprenticeship occupations, update terminology and learning activities, and introduce on-line delivery of specific modules.
 The project is lead by WTCS and includes an industry focus group of trainers from traditional and new sectors.